ajdawson/condawrapper/README.md

 ```

 ## Tab completion

-The `activate` command supports tab completion in bash, you just need to
+The `activate`  and `rmcondaenv` commands support tab completion in bash, you just need to
 source the file `condawrapper_completion.bash` in your shell:

     source condawrapper_completion.bash